azou132/Semester_1_Portfolio/README.md

 **Key Features**:
 - keeps score of the # of wins, loses, and ties
 - the game can be played until the player chooses to quit

+# Project 6: Random_Image
+**Summary**: This program allows the user to find which archon in Genshin Impact to pull for next

+**Key Features**:
+- it randomizes which archon is displayed
+- each randomization is accompanied an image and slight description of the archon